ocfgaldino/inmetpy/README.md

 pip install inmetpy
 ```

-# Class attributes

-The InmetStation class has only one instance attributes:
-- InmetStations.stations -> A list of all stations available at INMET API.

 # Methods
-- get_manual_stations -> Filter the manual stations;
-- get_auto_stations -> Filter the automatic stations;
+- get_stations: Get a list of details of all stations available at INMET API.
 - get_all_stations: get data from all stations at given date;
 - get_data_station: get data for a list of stations for a given date interval;
 - search_station_by_state: search for all stations available for a given state(s);